Soccer-UK government backs Carney review of women's game

 "We are completely committed to delivering equal access to sport for girls in schools, alongside an unprecedented £400 million ($507 million) investment in grassroots facilities," she said in a statement.

-A £30 million investment with the FA will build around 30 new 3G pitches and facilities prioritising women's and girls' teams, the UK government said.
+A 30 million-pound investment with the FA will build around 30 new 3G pitches and facilities prioritising women's and girls' teams, the UK government said.

+The FA agreed with the government's proposal for a dedicated broadcast slot for women's soccer but said the review didn't recommend where the additional revenue would come from.

+"The FA is continuing discussions with future strategic partners, but before then additional seed funding is likely to come from within football," they said in a statement.

 Former Arsenal and Chelsea player Carney described the government's additional investment and support as a "once in a lifetime opportunity to transform domestic women's football for generations to come".